Killing Bed Bugs with Heat Treatment

 What It Involves

-Killing bed bugs with heat involves having your home heated up to a level that the parasites cannot survive.
+Killing bed bugs with a heat treatment involves having your home heated up to a level that the parasites cannot survive.
 Think of it like a sauna.
-Saunas are so hot, and the heat permeates every corner of the room so that you can’t escape unless you leave.
+Saunas are so hot, and the heat permeates every corner of the room so that you can't escape unless you leave.

 Since bed bugs and their eggs are difficult to see and locate, this is an ideal treatment since it covers the entire house.

 What happens is that a pest control professional will set up heaters in the house to heat it up to 140 degrees Fahrenheit for two hours.
 Another option is to heat it to 130 and hold it for three hours.

 Ideally, it's best to enlist this treatment when you can be out of the house for even longer to make sure everything is dead.

 Before you employ this heat treatment for your bedbug infestation, it's important to take a few steps to prepare your house.
 The primary key is to make sure that the heat has no way to escape your house so that it can be used quickly and effectively.